 There are many varieties of sand products on the market.
 It is however important to note that not all sand is the same.
 Builders sand, beach sand and anything similar should never be used as a substrate for your bearded dragon.
 These have sharp stones and other inclusions, its untreated and likely to contain harmful toxins and other nasties including parasites.

 Bear in mind when considering sand that it can be more awkward to clean and can potentially harbour bacteria, fungal organisms and parasites.
-This isn’t a problem if you’re willing to meticulously clean the sand and even do full changes now and then to help reduce this.
-Fungal and bacterial infections will be minimised by keeping the humidity and temperatures correct.
+This isn’t a problem if you’re willing to meticulously clean the sand and even do full sand changes regularly to help reduce this.
+Fungal and bacterial infections will be minimised by keeping the humidity low and temperatures correct.

 Reptile Sand / Reptisand